franneck94/Vscode-C-Cpp-Runner/README.md

 **"C:/Program Files/Microsoft Visual Studio/2022/Community/VC/Auxiliary/Build/vcvarsall.bat"**.
 Then set the **useMsvc** extension setting to true, to use MSVC and not GCC/Clang.
 If you want to stop using the MSVC compiler, just set **useMsvc** to false.
 ⚠️ Only the 64-bit (no cross-compiling) version of MSVC is supported.
+⚠️ The extension is only tested for VS2019 and VS2022.
+⚠️ For auto detecting the installed VS you have to install it in **C:/Program Files/Microsoft Visual Studio**

 ## Advanced Features